Chiloé Island: Land of Myth & Sea

 Up next, the famed palafitos.

-Learn About the Famed Palafitos
+Discover the Famed Palafitos

 Built on thick poles called piles and using native woods like luma and cypress, the palafito roofs often feature larch shingles, a tough softwood that’s naturally resistant to decay and weathering.

 Each palafito typically has two facades: one facing the street, connected by a bridge, and another facing the canal or waterway, often with a terrace or patio used for fishing-related activities.
+Today, many palafitos are still inhabited by local islanders but some have been converted into charming boutique hotels, cafes or restaurants, catering to the growing tourism in the area.

 Shop Dalcahue’s Markets

 Near the waterfront municipal building on Pedro Montt, Feria Artesanal de Dalcahue (Artisan Fair) operates Tuesday to Sunday and is particularly busy on Sunday mornings when artisans arrive from across Chiloé to sell their goods.
-This market is home to traditional Chilote handicrafts like woolen sweaters, hats, socks and blankets, hand dyed with natural pigments, woven baskets and mythical figures crafted from straw, wooden pieces and polished dishes.
+This market is home to traditional Chilote handicrafts like woolen sweaters, hats, socks and blankets hand dyed with natural pigments, woven baskets and mythical figures crafted from straw, wooden pieces and polished dishes.

 Potatoes in Chiloé!
 I’d be remiss if I didn’t mention potatoes.
 The Chiloé Archipelago is a significant center of potato diversity and is considered the origin of most cultivated potatoes outside the Andes, in particular, the subspecies solanum tuberosum tuberosum.
 With over 400 native potato varieties identified, some of which have been cultivated since before the Spanish conquest, potatoes are not just a staple food but are deeply embedded in Chilote culture, folklore and traditional medicine - and you’ll find them everywhere you go.